redbrogdon/github_reporter/DESIGN.md

 Upon encountering critical errors, such as invalid API keys, network failures, or other unrecoverable issues, the application will exit gracefully and print a descriptive error message to `stderr`.

+### 4.1.
+GitHub API Rate Limit Handling

+To handle GitHub API rate limit errors, a custom exception class, `RateLimitException`, will be defined.
+When the `GitHubService` encounters a `RateLimitHit` exception from the `github` package, it will catch it and re-throw it as a `RateLimitException`.
+The main entry point in `bin/github_reporter.dart` will have a `try-catch` block to handle this specific exception.
+If a `RateLimitException` is caught, a user-friendly error message will be logged to `stderr`, and the application will exit with a non-zero status code.
+This ensures that the application does not attempt to proceed with generating a report when the rate limit has been exceeded.

 ## 5. Data Models

 The application will leverage the existing data models provided by the `github` package.
 This includes classes such as `PullRequest`, `User`, `Issue`, and `Comment` to represent the data fetched from the GitHub API.
 This avoids redefining models and ensures consistency with the API client.